Skip to main content

 How strong is the evidence for Magnesium Glycinate and Anxiety-Related Sleep Problems?

-We rate the evidence as Grade B (Moderate).
+We rate the evidence as Grade B (Good Evidence).
 This rating is based on 1 peer-reviewed studies with 2,619 total participants.
 The overall direction of effect is positive.

 Related Evidence